-Agriculture in the developed countries is less likely to be vulnerable to climate change than in developing nations.
+Agriculture in developed countries is less likely to be vulnerable to climate change than in developing nations.
 In both places, the impact will depend on the nature of the climate changes as well as the ability of agriculture to adapt through technological advances and changing food demand.
-For example, management of water resources (see Module 8) will be critical for agriculture in arid and sub-arid environments facing increasing drought.
+For example, the management of water resources (see Module 8) will be critical for agriculture in arid and sub-arid environments facing increasing drought.
 Advanced soil management and crop rotations can also help maintain healthy soil conditions.
-In the following, we describe a menu of adaptation strategies that have the potential to maintain and increase food production over coming decades.
+In the following, we describe a menu of adaptation strategies that have the potential to maintain and increase food production over the coming decades.

 Adaptation Strategies for Food Production

 - Green farming: A number of environmentally friendly approaches have been very effective in Asia and Africa.
 These include the biological control of major insect pests, the development of hardy rice varieties, and drought and parasitic-weed-resistant crops.